marcinzh/skutek/README.md

 State[Double] with Error[String] with Choice
 ```

-The order of composition matters.
+The order of composition matters:
-The order of occurence of the operands is: outermost effect first, the innermost effect last.
+* The order of occurence of the operands is: outermost effect first, the innermost effect last.
-However, the order of actual handling is **reverse** of that: the innermost effect is handled first, the outermost effect is handled last.
+* However, the order of actual handling is **reverse** of that: the innermost effect is handled first, the outermost effect is handled last.
 This reversed order reflects the order of applications of `Handler#Result[X]` from each operand.

 ## 7\.
 Handling Effects

 Handling an *Effect Stack*, is an act of using a *Handler* to transform a *Computation* to another one.

 During this transformation, following things are observed:
 * *Computation's* *Effect Stack* is reduced.
   Precisely, a set difference is being performed: from *Computation's* *Effect Stack*, the *Handler's* *Effect Stack* is subtracted.
-Possibly, leaving empty set in the outcome.
+Possibly even leaving empty set in the outcome.
 * *Computation's* result type is transformed by `Handler#Result[_]` type-level function.

 After all *Effects* are handled, *Computation's* *Effect Stack* is empty (i.e. provable to be `=:= Any`).